 The Union River Reservoir forms behind Casad Dam.
 The dam is designed for water supply storage, not for flood control.
 McKenna Falls downstream of the dam is a natural barrier to migrating fish.
 When the reservoir fills to capacity, any further flows from precipitation to the reservoir pass downstream to the Union River, just as it would if the reservoir were not there.
 The chart below shows the level of the reservoir at the first of the month (blue) compared to the desired water level (pink).

-The water level in the Union River Reservoir as of July 1 is five feet below the overflow weir.
+The water level in the Union River Reservoir as of August 7 is 12 feet below the overflow weir.
 Winter rains fill the reservoir.
 When the reservoir level is above the overflow, the lake is full to capacity and additional precipitation can increase flow downstream in the Union River.
 Information for residents living below the Union River Reservoir can be found in the Union River Flood Notification System brochure or visit Mason County's Emergency Management Division website.